statespacedev/statespace/docs/readme.md

 190105

-spkf adaptive jazwinksi improved using square-root filtering, qr-factorizaion, cholesky-factor update and downdate. improved numerical stability and scaled sampling is pretty clearly working correctly. still a question with the observation cholesky-factor and gain for scalar observations updates. with an adhoc stabilizer on the observation cholesky-factor, it's working well overall.
+spkf adaptive jazwinksi switched to square-root filtering, qr-factorizaion, cholesky-factor update and downdate. improved numerical stability and scaled sampling is pretty clearly working correctly. still a question and the observation cholesky-factor and gain for scalar observations updates. with an adhoc stabilizer on the observation cholesky-factor, it's working well overall.

 181230